 Figure 3 illustrates the role of individual supply-chain characteristics on supply-chain resilience in our triple difference specification.
 However, supply-chain characteristics might be correlated with each other, which might explain the pattern of results.
 Further, supply chains might typically be characterized by several of these metrics at once in the data.
-In Figures A4 and A5 we show results controlling for firm size (interacted with post dummies), and then the entire range of results controlling for every other firm characteristic (interacted with post dummies).
-We find the results remain very similar.11
+In Figures A8-A9, we show results controlling for firm size (interacted with post dummies), then show the entire range of results controlling for every other firm characteristic (interacted with post dummies).
+We find the results remain very similar.10